Director: Don Richardson

 Production #: 9504

-Having sustained considerable damage while escaping from the ghost planet, the Jupiter 2 lands on a mysterious world occupied by Tiabo (Wally Cox)—an eccentric humanoid who threatens to attack the Robinson family—and a giant bird monster.
-Thereafter, Dr. Smith ingests a liquid explosive, posing a grave danger to those around him.
+Damaged while escaping from the ghost planet, the Jupiter 2 lands on a mysterious world occupied by Tiabo (Wally Cox)—an eccentric humanoid who threatens to attack the Robinson family—and a giant bird monster.
+Exploring the alien landscape, Dr. Smith consumes an unknown liquid—with a dire twist.

-By showcasing the versatile abilities of character actor Wally Cox, “Forbidden World” will likely appeal to the youngest of Lost in Space enthusiasts.
-Viewers in search of a coherent and logical science fiction piece, on the other hand, are advised to avoid this episode.
+By showcasing the versatile abilities of character actor Wally Cox, “Forbidden World” will likely appeal to child audiences.
+Those in search of a coherent and logical science fiction piece, in contrast, may wish to avoid this episode.

 During the pre-credit sequence, Professor Robinson and Major West attempt a highly dangerous, unorthodox maneuver in order to evade a powerful missile.
 Despite recycling footage from “Island in the Sky” (the third episode of Lost in Space), the opening scene should be commended for its riveting execution.

-Hoping to create the illusion of an extensive army residing on the planet, Tiabo employs a variety of silly disguises while communicating with Will and Dr. Smith—a juvenile comedic device that cheapens a potentially serious, existential threat to the main characters.
+Hoping to create the illusion of an extensive army residing on the planet, Tiabo employs a variety of silly disguises while communicating with Will and Dr. Smith—a juvenile subplot that cheapens the serious, existential threat facing the main characters.

-Fearing that Smith will endanger the Robinson family if allowed to remain alive, the Robot connects a detonator to the not-so-good doctor and prepares to ignite the volatile substance in his body.
-Though intended to be amusing, the Robot’s decision to eliminate Dr. Smith may disturb those of a sensitive nature.
+Fearing for the safety of the Robinson family, the Robot connects a detonator to Dr. Smith and prepares to ignite the volatile substance in his body.
+Though played for comic effect, the Robot’s decision to “blow up” Dr. Smith may disturb viewers of a sensitive nature.

-Desperate to save Dr. Smith, Will places his life in jeopardy by approaching Tiabo and asking him for a neutralizer—a poignant gesture that serves as a testament to Will’s kind and courageous, if somewhat foolish, character.
+Desperate to save Dr. Smith, Will places his life in jeopardy by approaching Tiabo and asking him for a neutralizer—a poignant gesture that serves as a testament to Will’s brave and thoughtful character.

 Overall Quality: 3/10